Stage 1 – Science – Living World

-The features and life cycles of insects: students brainstorm all the animals they think they may see at Bournda on their visit.
-All the insects are chosen and students are asked to try and come up with features that all the insects have in common.
+The features and life cycles of insects: students brainstorm animals they think they may see at Bournda on their visit.
+Students focus on the insects that have been listed and are asked to come up with features that all insects have in common.
 Students complete a jigsaw of insect body parts as a whole group and then examine some insects through a digital microscope.
 The image from the digital microscope is projected onto a whiteboard and students are guided through a line drawing activity of an insect, focusing on the parts of an insect.
 Life cycles of insects are then explored using insect replicas and the life cycle game is played.
 Students then conduct a mini-beast hunt and classify their findings.

 Exploring living things by the lake: students walk to Wallagoot Lake where they observe live specimens that have been collected from the lake.
 Students work on classifying the living things into plant and animal groups and then work as a whole class to identify and sort the living things into groups.
 Students compare the environments of these aquatic animals and plants to those of animal and plants that live on the land.